ernst-kion-ext/certmanager-frontend/README.md

 - Custom error handling and logging via `utilities.py`.
 - Certificate metadata extraction centralized in `certificate_details.py`.
 - Environment selection and key lists managed via `config.yml`.
+- API key must be specified in plaintext in a file called `apikey` in the `server` folder.

 ### External Dependencies

 - Hashicorp Vault (remote API)
-- Python packages: See config.yml
+- Python packages: See `requirements.txt` and `config.yml`

-## Todo

-- backend should at least ask for a token/api key for frontend requests
-- remove self.send_header('Access-Control-Allow-Origin', '*')
+### Security

+- The backend requires an API key for all requests, sent via the `apikey` HTTP header.
+- The API key is stored in `server/apikey` (plaintext, do not commit secrets).
+- CORS headers are set to allow frontend access.

+### TODO

+- [ ] Remove or restrict `Access-Control-Allow-Origin: *` in production.
+- [ ] Optionally support Vault token input